rombrom/rombrom.com/src/posts/endgame-front-end-2024.md

 ## Back End

 Our back end exposes a GraphQL API to fetch and mutate data.
-As such we had a rich amount of choices for handling back end I/O but opted for simplicity first.
+As such we had a rich amount of choices for handling back end interfacing but opted for simplicity first.
 We leverage GraphQL Request in tandem with Tanstack Query.

 Tanstack Query especially exposes a delightful API to handle a wide variety of data fetching (while not being limited to only data fetching) scenarios.
 Things like TTL, invalidation, “infinite” (e.g. paginated) queries, loading and error states, mutations, etc. are all made available in a relatively light-weight package.
 GraphQL Request, in tandem with GraphQL Codegen, allows us to easily and flexibly define the data we need for certain views.
 We try to colocate GraphQL queries where it's sensible and leverage fragments to reduce duplication.
 GraphQL Codegen provides tooling like `FragmentType` and `useFragment()` to handle actual types and properties returned by queries—as opposed to using GraphQL schema types as props directly.
 For more info, read up on ["fragment masking"](https://the-guild.dev/blog/unleash-the-power-of-fragments-with-graphql-codegen).